ElVit/esphome_components/components/panasonic_heatpump/README.md

 ### Climates

-All climates are optional and all default climate variables can be applied.
+All climates are optional and all options from [climate component](https://esphome.io/components/climate/) can be applied.
 Additionally the option `cool_mode` can be configured.
 If `cool_mode` is set to `true` the entity `zone1` and `zone2` will have the additional climate modes `COOL` and `AUTO`.
 Additionally the options `min_temperature`, `max_temperature` and `temperature_step` can override the default limits on each climate entitiy.